Closed

 About

-Enid Lake has earned recognition as one of America's Top 10 Fishing Spots, with abundant white crappie, bass, and catfish.
-The lake holds the world record for white crappie at an impressive 5 pounds, 3 ounces, and hosts annual fishing tournaments.
-The lake spans almost 16,000 acres created by a dam project on the Yocona River, surrounded by 44,000 acres of thick forests.
+Enid Lake has been recognized as one of America's Top 10 Fishing Spots, renowned for white crappie, bass, and catfish.
+The lake holds the world record for white crappie at 5 pounds, 3 ounces.
+The dam project on the Yocona River creates nearly 16,000 acres of water surrounded by 44,000 acres of forest.

 Directions